Glossary

 Online Console

-A real-time monitoring interface within the platform that provides administrators with tools to track API performance, analyze logs, and view system health.
+A real-time monitoring interface for administrators to track API performance, analyze logs, and view system health.

 RDB Connection

-A configuration within the platform that allows establishing connections to relational databases (RDBs).
+A configuration for establishing connections to relational databases (RDBs).

 Recurring Tasks

-A feature that enables the automation of tasks to repeat at specified intervals.
+A feature that automates tasks to repeat at specified intervals.

 Reports